robsontenorio/vue-api-query/README.md

 # Response from backend

-This package automatically handles the response from backend and convert it in an instance of a such Model.
+This package automatically handles the response from backend and convert it into an instance of a such Model.

 ## Single object